vanHeemstraSystems/home-assistant-tp-link-kasa-smart/300/README.md

 Above, enter the password of the network to be joined (here: TP-Link_1476, which is the TP-Link Router).
 Hit ENTER.

-**NOTE**: Once the TP-Link Smart Device is provisioned to the wifi-network TP-Link_1476 as the Router supports both 2.4G and 5G, we as the computer user cann still connect to the 5G channel (TP_Link_1476_5G) to communicate with the TP-Link Smart Device as they will then both be connected to the same router (with the same password).
+**NOTE**: Once the TP-Link Smart Device is provisioned to the wifi-network TP-Link_1476 as the Router supports both 2.4G and 5G, we as the computer user can still connect to the 5G channel (TP_Link_1476_5G) - to benefit from a higher speed connection -  to communicate with the TP-Link Smart Device as they will then both be connected to the same router (with the same password).

 ## 300 - Integrate the TP-Link Smart Device in Home Assistant